mbretter/go-mongodb-queue/README.md

 The motivation was to build an easy-to-integrate queuing system without sophisticated features, without external dependencies, and with direct integration into your application.

+:warning: There is no stable release yet, API is changing

 ## Install

 ```